RonasIT/ronasit-figma-export/README.md

     Variable IDs map is important for `figma-markup` tool, do not delete or rename this file for better markup exports.

-  - `variables.scss` — SCSS variables.
+  - `variables.scss` — SCSS styles for variables.

 - **Export icons:**